jony100200/-Kalponic-Studio-Toolbox-/Apps/Batch BG Remover/README.md

 }
 ```

-## Integration & Orchestration

-This app is intentionally modular so it can be used from the KS Auto Pipeline orchestrator
-(recommended for paid workflow packaging).
-Integration options, in preferred order:

-1. Call a dedicated file-level wrapper that accepts `src_path` and `dst_path` and returns
-   a status code (best: implement small wrappers if not present).
-2. Import and call the processor from Python directly (if you need tighter integration).
-3. Subprocess call to `python main_v2.py <src> <dst>` (fallback).

-If you plan to build a paid pipeline product, keep the orchestrator UI small and let it call
-the pieces here — avoid duplicating core logic.
+## Automation notes �

+This repository provides the core background removal application and a GUI entrypoint.
+It does not
+include a folder-level orchestrator.
+If you want end-to-end automation (manifests, resume/retry,
+sampling), implement that separately and call this app's processor or `main_v2.py` as needed.

+Recommended: import and use `src/core/processor.py` from your automation script for best control.

-## Troubleshooting
+## Troubleshooting 🐞

-- If the GUI exits immediately: check for missing dependencies (e.g., `transparent-background`) and
-  run `pip install -r requirements.txt`.
+- GUI exits immediately: missing dependencies.
+Run `pip install -r requirements.txt`.
-- If processing stalls on certain images: check logs (GUI shows errors) and try `--sample 5` to
+- Stuck processing: inspect logs in the UI or run with `--sample 5` to reproduce locally.
-  reproduce locally.
-- If you see torch-related warnings about meshgrid/indexing, they’re warnings only — ensure
-  your installed `torch` version is compatible with other optional libs.
+- Torch warnings (meshgrid/indexing): informational.
+If necessary, align `torch` version with other libs.

-## Logs, Failed Files & Retry
+## Logs, Failed Files & Retry 🔁

-The app and orchestrator (if used) collect processing statistics and failed-file lists.
-Use the
+The system writes a CSV manifest (when used with the orchestrator) and collects failed-file lists.
-UI to export failed lists and retry them; the orchestrator writes a CSV manifest for auditing.
+Use the UI to export failed lists and retry them.
+Files left in the `work` folder indicate
+`NEEDS_REVIEW` status after cleanup failure.

-## Contributing
+## Contributing 🤝

-- Keep changes small and focused: follow the KISS & SOLID intent in code reviews.
+- Follow KISS & SOLID: keep changes small and focused.
-- Add tests for the core `src/core/processor.py` flow where possible (unit test the engine with
+- Add unit tests for `src/core/processor.py` flow when possible (use dummy removers).
-  a dummy remover implementation).
-- If adding a new remover implementation, implement the `BackgroundRemover` interface and
-  register it in the factory.
+- New remover?
+Implement the `BackgroundRemover` interface and register it with the factory.

-## Packaging & Distribution
+## Packaging & Distribution 📦

-For distribution of a paid orchestrator, recommended packaging approach:

-- Build a Windows executable using PyInstaller for the orchestrator UI and include this
+To distribute this app as a standalone executable on Windows, use PyInstaller to build an EXE.
-  app as a dependency in the release zip.
+Include the executable, a short README, and the LICENSE in the release ZIP.
+If you'd like, I can
-- Deliver through Gumroad/Itch/Gumroad for instant downloads and license handling.
+provide a `RELEASE.md` with PyInstaller steps and a sample spec file.

-## License
+## License 📜

-This repository includes components that you can license however you wish.
-If you plan to
+This repository contains code you can license as you wish.
+A common approach is:

-distribute the orchestrator as a paid product, consider shipping the core tools as free
+- Keep the core tools free (MIT or similar).
-and the orchestrator as the paid convenience wrapper.
+- Sell the convenience orchestrator/UI as a small paid product (optional license file approach).

 ---

-If you want, I can:

-- Add a small `ks_pipeline_tab` in the KS BG Eraser UI that calls the orchestrator in the
-  background and shows per-file progress (quick integration).
-- Create lightweight file-level wrapper scripts for the remover and cleanup tools so the
-  pipeline can call them simply as `bg_wrapper.py <src> <dst>` and `cleanup_wrapper.py <src> <dst>`.
+## Want me to help further? 💡

+I can help with any of the following as separate, optional tasks:

-- Draft a short `RELEASE.md` with packaging/pyinstaller steps for Windows builds.
+- Draft a `RELEASE.md` with PyInstaller steps to build a distributable EXE on Windows.

-Tell me which of those you'd like me to implement next and I will proceed.
+- Add small file-level wrapper scripts if you want simple `<src> <dst>` command-line calls.
+- Help write automated scripts that import `src/core/processor.py` for folder processing.

+Reply with which item you want next and I'll implement it.